EspressoSystems/sequencer-example-l2/README.md

 The rollup contract stores the most recent rollup state commitment.
 The contract updates the state commitment when it receives a valid state transition proof from the executor.

+## Espresso

+In this example, we used a few Espresso components as described below.
+More information can be found in the [docs](https://docs.espressosys.com/sequencer)

+### Light Client

+The light client is a smart contract that verifies the integrity of the rollup state.
+The contract code can be found [here](https://github.com/EspressoSystems/espresso-sequencer/blob/main/contracts/src/LightClient.sol)

+### Espresso Network

+We ran an espresso network using the espresso-sequencer docker images.
+The network uses hotshot to achieve consensus on the rollup state.
+Architecture can be found [here](https://github.com/EspressoSystems/espresso-sequencer/tree/main?tab=readme-ov-file#architecture)

+### Hotshot

+Espresso Network uses [HotShot](https://github.com/EspressoSystems/HotShot) to achieve consensus on the rollup state.